-Note: The page containing the flash Security Lock Byte is unlocked when no other flash pages are locked (all bits of the Lock Byte are 1) and locked when any other flash pages are locked (any bit of the Lock Byte is 0).
+Note: The page containing the user-lock security byte is unlocked when no other flash pages are locked (all bits of the user-lock security byte are 1) and locked when any other flash pages are locked (any bit of the user-lock security byte is 0).

 Table 4.1.
-Security Byte Decoding
+User-Lock Security Byte Decoding

-Security Lock Byte 11111101b
+User-Lock Security Lock Byte 11111101b

 1s Complement 0000010b

-Flash Pages Locked 3 (First two flash pages + Lock Byte Page)
+Flash Pages Locked 3 (First two flash pages in user flash + user-lock byte page)

 The level of flash security depends on the flash access method.
 The three flash access methods that can be restricted are reads, writes, and erases from the C2 debug interface, user firmware executing on unlocked pages, and user firmware executing on locked pages.
+Additional restrictions between the two regions of flash are also enforced per the following tables.

 Table 4.2.
-Flash Security Summary-Firmware Permissions
+Flash Security Summary - Firmware Permissions